Mandulings/AD5940-arduino/README.md

     | Green | Working Electrode | USB_3 |
     | Black | DE0 input | USB_4 |

-## 2️⃣ Software Configuration
+## 2️ Software Configuration

-1. Download the files from the [Google Drive link](https://drive.google.com/drive/folders/1cERzdN7Los_VclbjiWB3Om9rC6Ka-7-b?usp=drive_link).
-2. Copy the folder `AD5940_arduino` into your Arduino libraries folder (Documents > Arduino > libraries).
-Once installed, you will be able to open the example code **`AD5940_SqaureWaveVoltammetry.ino`** from the Arduino IDE.
+1. Copy the folder `AD5940_arduino` into your Arduino libraries folder (Documents > Arduino > libraries).
+Once installed, you will be able to open the example code `AD5940_SqaureWaveVoltammetry.ino` from the Arduino IDE.
-3. The**`AD5940RampStructInit()`** function configures the main application parameters for generating the excitation signal and acquiring the measured data.
+2. The `AD5940RampStructInit()` function configures the main application parameters for generating the excitation signal and acquiring the measured data.
 You can modify the following parameters as needed to adjust the ramp characteristics.

 ```cpp
 	/* Step 2:Configure square wave signal parameters */